 Our government’s failure to deploy data standards has real costs.
 Because federal spending information isn’t standardized, waste and fraud go undetected.
 Taxpayers cannot watch their money being spent and inspectors general can’t use analytics to find corruption.
 And there is no way to tie performance information to spending levels.

-Because financial regulatory reporting isn’t standardized, companies must submit the same information many times – for example, more than two-thirds of the data reported to the Bureau of Economic Analysis is also filed, separately, with the SEC
+Because financial regulatory reporting isn’t standardized, companies must submit the same information many times – for example, more than two-thirds of the data reported to the Bureau of Economic Analysis is also filed, separately, with the SEC.
+And nobody – neither financial regulators nor market analysts – can easily digest all of a company’s filings or search them together to find hidden leverage or systemic risk.

 Other countries’ governments have already started to use data standards to deliver better transparency, better efficiency, better enforcement, and lower compliance costs.
-Brazil’s government reports all its spending – grants, contracts, salaries, government credit card expenditures, everything – on a single public platform
+Brazil’s government reports all its spending – grants, contracts, salaries, government credit card expenditures, everything – on a single public platform.
+Australia and the Netherlands are standardizing their regulatory reporting.
+In the United Kingdom, companies fulfill their business reporting and tax reporting obligations by submitting a single report.

 The reasons for our government’s technological backwardness are unclear, but the solution isn’t.
 No campaign for federal data reform exists.
 We will create one.